-We assess eligible applications against the assessment criteria including an overall consideration of value with relevant money and compare it to other eligible applications.
+The CRC Advisory Committee (the committee) assess eligible applications against the assessment criteria including an overall consideration of value with relevant money and compare it to other eligible applications.

-We make grant recommendations
+The committee make grant recommendations

-We provide advice to the decision maker on the merits of each application.
+The committee provide advice to the decision maker on the merits of each application.